kingsdigitallab/kdl/frontend/src/themes/indigenous-digital-humanities.md

   - theme
   - Indigenous Digital Humanities
 excerpt: >
-  The Indigenous Digital Humanities Research Theme highlights the additional challenges of how to ethically work with Indigenous peoples and material in Digital Humanities research.
+  The Indigenous Digital Humanities Research Theme highlights the challenges of how to ethically work with Indigenous peoples and material in Digital Humanities research.
 feature:
   image: /assets/images/themes/indie.jpg
   title: